FTFT: Efficient and Robust Fine-Tuning by Transferring Training Dynamics: Experimental Setup

 \section{Experimental Setup}

 We perform our experiments on two tasks, Natural Language Inference (NLI) and Hate Speech Detection (HSD).
-Following \citet{swayamdipta-etal-2020-dataset}, we set $q\% = 33\%$.
+Following \citet{swayamdipta-etal-2020-dataset}, we select 33\% the most ambiguous datapoints.

-\paragraph{Data} To study model robustness, we include a few challenging OOD test sets for each task, in addition to the training set and an ID validation set.
+\paragraph{Data} To study model robustness, we include challenging OOD test sets for each task, in addition to the training set and an ID validation set.
 For NLI, we use the MultiNLI dataset \citep{williams-etal-2018-broad} as the train and ID validation set, because of its diverse composition, covering 10 genres.
 We use AdversarialNLI~\citep{nie-etal-2020-adversarial} as the OOD test set, which consists of three rounds of adversarial data collection.
 AdversarialNLI is known to be challenging and it targets weaknesses of models trained on MultiNLI.

 For HSD, we use CAD~\citep{vidgen-etal-2021-introducing} as the training and ID validation set.
-CAD consists of Reddit posts covering diverse topics and writing styles, annotated based on a fine-grained taxonomy.
-Following \citet{ramponi-tonelli-2022-features}, we frame the task as a binary classification task, by marking identity-related abuse as hateful and other categories as non-hateful.
-As OOD test sets, we use DynaHate~\citep{vidgen-etal-2021-learning}, which contains three rounds of adversarial data collection and perturbations, and aligns with CAD's hate speech definition (i.e. the datasets have the same labeling scheme).
+CAD consists of Reddit posts covering diverse topics and writing styles, annotated using a fine-grained taxonomy.
+Following \citet{ramponi-tonelli-2022-features}, we frame it as a binary classification task, marking identity-related abuse as hateful and other categories as non-hateful.
+As OOD test sets, we use DynaHate~\citep{vidgen-etal-2021-learning}, since it aligns with CAD's definition of hate speech.
+DynaHate contains three rounds of adversarial data collection and perturbations.

 \paragraph{Models}